foursquare/gitshed/README.md

 This will cause git shed to use 12 threads for downloading content while syncing and 6 threads when uploading content while putting files under management.

+There's an example `.gitshed/config.json` file in this repo.